 Prof. Griselda Flesler: I come from a family of feminist women.
 My great-grandmother (Jewish immigrant) used to dress like a man in order to be able to drive and smoke without any hindrance.
 My grandmother was one of a few female academicians in the 1940s’.
 My mother, a scholar herself, always used to teach us to be independent.
 There was no way, that I wouldn’t become feminist.
 My primary education was a very progressive one and when I entered the university I began to experience the profound androcentrism within the architecture field.
 At the age of 20, I began to teach and my interest in training in gender studies was growing.
 In 2002, when I did my specialisation, I had an opportunity to define the cross point between design and feminist theories.
 From then on, I have always tried to create academic spaces where I could deal with these issues.

-As a designer, I got very excited to hear about the opening of the Department of Design and Gender Studies at FADU.
+As a designer, I got very excited to hear about the opening of the Chair of Design and Gender Studies at FADU.
 Our professional, practical and academic environments have always been very androcentric.
 What processes had occurred, which permitted the opening of this Department?

 When 15 years ago, I became interested in thinking about design from a gender perspective, I encountered many prejudices and objections regarding the relevance of introducing these issues to the design field.
 Generally, during lectures at my faculty, “gender” was associated with a linear understanding of the term “feminism”, in other words, it was interpreted in an essentialist way, by assuming that the focus would be on discussing exclusively female architects and designers while disadvantaging their male counterparts.
 This binary and reductionist perspective was constructed as a reinforced concrete wall.
 And then came the challenge of creating some cracks in it (in the wall – added by translator).
 Three years ago, after having taught every year a theoretical class on the subject as part of Graphic Design Department´s curriculum, I presented the project of the elective unit.
 At first, I was asked to start teaching a unit at the graduate course, and that I have been doing ever since.
 However, it seemed crucial to me that these subjects already be taught at the undergraduate level, and finally, with the support of a group of executive directors, in 2016 the unit was unanimously approved for all students enrolled at FADU-UBA.